rucha1997/libproject/README.md

 leave-manager
 =============

-A basic desktop-based employee leave management application written in Java SE.
+A very basic desktop-based employee leave management application for a small organization.
+Written in Java SE.